Configure your application's version and release stage to unlock powerful features.

 To enrich releases with source control information, use one of our build tool integrations.

 autoAssignRelease release flag set.
+A version must be supplied but this can be anything unique such as a timestamp or commit hash.
 All subsequent errors reported for that release stage will be associated with that release.

 This option is only applicable if a single version of your application is running at any one time (per release stage), for example a server side application.
 Note that errors reported around the time of a release may be associated with the wrong version depending on when Bugsnag is notified of the build.